 railway bridge.
 Beyond Hungerford you travel over the Dunn Aqueduct and past Froxfield

-Bridge and locks, and Great and Little Bedwyn, two settlements which are both divided by the
+Bridge and locks, and Great and Little Bedwyn, two settlements divided by the

 Above: The canal at Great Bedwyn - photo by Peter Land